-Corrin Drakulich is a principal and litigation group leader in the Atlanta office of Fish & Richardson P.C.
+Corrin Drakulich is the managing group leader for Fish & Richardson’s 200-lawyer Litigation Practice Group.
 She specializes in intellectual property litigation with an emphasis on patent litigation.
 Ms. Drakulich has successfully represented plaintiffs and defendants in patent cases spanning a wide range of technologies, including medical devices, biotechnology, pharmaceuticals, healthcare technology, automotive technology, manufacturing technology, and consumer products.
 Ms. Drakulich has also successfully represented clients in trademark and product liability litigations.
 She has substantial experience in all major aspects of litigation from pre-suit diligence through trial and post-trial, and also counsels clients regularly on due diligence considerations and freedom to operate studies.
-In 2017, Ms. Drakulich was recognized by the Daily Report as one of 30 young lawyers “On the Rise” and was a recipient of the “Women Worth Watching” award by Profiles in Diversity Journal.
-She has also been named a Rising Star in Intellectual Property Litigation by Super Lawyers multiple times.
+In 2022, she was named a finalist for the LMG Life Sciences “General Patent Litigator of the Year – South” award.

 In addition to her intellectual property practice, Ms. Drakulich volunteers with the Atlanta Volunteer Lawyers Foundation (AVLF), representing survivors of domestic violence in hearings to obtain protective orders to shield their families from future violence.
 Ms. Drakulich has also co-taught a course on patent litigation at the Emory School of Law and served as a supervising attorney for the IP lab practicum at the University of California, Berkeley, School of Law.

 Ms. Drakulich earned her Juris Doctor degree from the University of California, Berkeley, School of Law, where she served as the editor-in-chief of the Berkeley Technology Law Journal, earned a certificate of specialization in law and technology, and was awarded the Boalt moot court advocacy award.
 Ms. Drakulich also served as a judicial extern for the Honorable Ronald D. Thom of the Fifth Judicial District of Oregon.